DataCenter-of-ICMM/MOMS/README.md

 Using this data structure, the transformation relationship between the marker coordinates of the optical maps of different channels can be limited to each local node, so as to avoid the accumulation of errors in a path traversal.
 Whether the coordinate position is correct or not directly affects the subsequent analysis of sequence replies, which is a key point in the entire analysis process.

-2. Minimum Spanning Tree (MST) Algorithm
+2. Maximum Spanning Tree (MST) Algorithm

 Genome scaffolding turned out to be an NP problem, i.e. a problem without any efficient polynomial solution.
 In the assembling process assisted by optical maps, as the number of consistent optical maps still reaches hundreds or thousands, it is impossible to obtain the solution in an effective time range according to the exhaustive solution method.
-Therefore, MOMS adopts a heuristic algorithm based on the minimum spanning tree.
-The actual assembly results prove that the assembly result combining the directed node graph and the minimum spanning tree is superior to the existing optical map assembly algorithms.
+Therefore, MOMS adopts a heuristic algorithm, a modified Kruskal’s algorithm for maximum spanning tree, to solve the problem.
+The actual assembly results prove that the assembly method combining the directed node graph and the maximum spanning tree is superior to the existing optical map assembly algorithms.

 3. Multi-channel optical map alignment algorithm